mozilla-services/merino-py/docs/adr/0002-merino-general-response.md

 * ???

-## Pros and Cons of the Options <!-- optional -->
+## Pros and Cons of the Options

 ### A. Continue to add to Top Level with Optional Fields

 This is the status quo option.
 We will continue to append bespoke values to the top level suggestion, and ensure that they're optional.
-Resolving type differences will just require us to be more specific with the fieldnames, as we continue to grow.
+We can continue to use the `provider` to signal what fields exists and how they should be parsed.

-Example, to differentiate Addons rating and Pocket Collections rating, we will call one `addons_rating` and the other `pocket_collection_rating`.
+For example, we can specify 2 different types of `rating`, and hence 2 validation strategy for it, based off of which provider is specified.

-This will look like:
+Example:

 ```json
 {